KeyValueSoftwareSystems/siren-py-sdk/README.md

      uv run pre-commit install
      ```

-     You are now ready to contribute to the `siren-ai` SDK!
+     You are now ready to contribute to the `trysiren` SDK!

      Try `$ python examples/messaging_async.py`